 CEOS Working Groups are one of the two permanent working-level mechanisms for coordinating the assets of the CEOS Agencies (see Annex 1 for a list of the Working Groups).
 Working Groups typically address topics such as calibration/validation, data portals, capacity building, and common data processing standards that are shared across a wide range of Earth observation domains.
 As a consequence, their activities are intimately connected with, and complementary to, the work of the Virtual Constellations (see below).
 In this context, Working Groups are often viewed as "cross-cutting" mechanisms within CEOS.
 Furthermore, the activities of Working Groups are usually structured so as to respond to requirements from GEO and other internal and external organizations.
 Each Working Group is led by a Chair and a Vice Chair, with a two-year term for each position, served consecutively in the case of Vice Chair.
-Additional information on leadership requirements for the Working Group is detailed in the Working Group Process Paper.
-The establishment of a new Working Group must be decided by CEOS Principals at the CEOS Plenary.
+Additional information on leadership requirements for the Working Group must be decided by CEOS Principals at the CEOS Plenary.
 Each CEOS Working Group's primary reporting path is to the CEOS Chair, with a secondary reporting path to the SIT Chair, if so delegated by the CEOS Chair.